 Poverty, along with emotional and relational problems, are a consequence as much as a cause of unmet needs.
 A healthy forest enables new trees to blossom, just like psychologically healthy adults providing secure and supportive relationships allow children to blossom.

 The links between our economic circumstances and our health and wellbeing outcomes have been well established and firmly evidenced.
 What this means is that we need to develop systems, policies and practices that reflect a psychologically informed understanding of health and wellbeing needs.

 Uneven distribution of resources creates inequity between societies and communities.
 Austerity, rising inequality, and neoliberal policy decisions continue to skew this distribution and are forcing these problems to grow.

 Health and social care approaches to mental health need to be delivered in ways that understand the impact of trauma and support connection and relationships.
 To address modern problems we need modern solutions, not management systems that reduce people to caseloads.
 Without addressing both our physical and emotional needs the cycles of disadvantage and distress will only become more entrenched.

 To reduce the damaging psychological costs associated with the intergenerational cycles of distress and disadvantage we must understand this new way of thinking about health.

 We then must shape our public services to better support relationships and social connections and empower people by allowing them to become the decision-makers.
 We need to make a pact to ensure the narrative around mental health changes, so that children are not carrying the burden of disadvantage into their adult lives.

-This article was written with additional support from Kiran Guye and Dr Matthew Yates.
+This article was written by Jen Daffin and Dr Sarah Brown with additional support from Kiran Guye and Dr Matthew Yates.

 All articles published on Click on Wales are subject to IWA’s disclaimer.